 7. B) Creating a better world for all living beings:

-In his conclusion, Kirkman emphasizes that the advantages of a vegan lifestyle extend beyond individual health to create a better world for all living beings, encompassing environmental sustainability, ethical treatment of animals, biodiversity preservation, and addressing global food challenges.
+In his conclusion, Kirkman emphasises that the advantages of a vegan lifestyle extend beyond individual health to create a better world for all living beings, encompassing environmental sustainability, ethical treatment of animals, biodiversity preservation, and addressing global food challenges.

 8. C) Promotion of fast-food culture: